-Step 5: The Staffing Team notifies principals of their final lists of transferred teachers at the end of the compelling reasons process.
+Step 5: The Talent Partner Team notifies principals of their final lists of transferred teachers at the end of the compelling reasons process, April 11th.

-Step 6: The Staffing Team creates a master list of teachers, by appointment area, eligible for selection.
-The Staffing Team will provide the list to the PFT, with specific notification of the non-seniority transfers.
-The Staffing Team will also provide the PFT with the list of vacancies.
+Step 6: The Talent Partner Team creates a master list of teachers, by appointment area, eligible for selection.
+The Deputy Chief of Talent will provide the list to the PFT, with specific notification of the non-seniority transfers.
+The Talent Partner Team will also provide the PFT with the list of vacancies.

-Step 7: The Staffing Team notifies transferred teachers of their eligibility for selection.
+Step 7: The Talent Specialist Team notifies transferred teachers of their eligibilities for selection.
 All forced transfers will apply for vacancies through the Site Selection Portal, the District's online transfer system.

-If a position eliminated during the budget process is restored on or before July 31, the teacher who was transferred from the school will be given the option to return to the position.
-If the teacher chooses not to return, the position will be filled by the below processes.
+If a position eliminated during the budget process is restored on or before July 31, the most senior appointed teacher who was transferred from the school will be restored to the position.
+If the teacher rescinded his or her right to return, as indicated on his or her site selection form, the position will be filled by the below processes.